njbsanchez/Connectify/README.md

 ## Features

+A user can either create an account/log in using their Spotify premium account - which is authorized via Spotify's oAuth flow.

 ![login](https://media.giphy.com/media/iVadCUYD5cgST9KqhA/giphy.gif)
 <img height="250" src="https://i.ibb.co/zJp0NJH/Screen-Shot-2021-07-07-at-11-04-23-AM.png" alt="Connectify Logo">

+Using Geolocation API and Google Maps Javascript API, the user is able to see users in their area, mapped and listed via Connect page.

 ![connect map](https://media.giphy.com/media/paafF5u3T7EmW1spve/giphy.gif)

+The user's listening data is pulled from Spotify's API, creating a snapshot of the user's top tracks, artists, and recently played playlists.

 ![my profile](https://media.giphy.com/media/Ga8oMboFCL3SMAwcFD/giphy.gif)

+The user can peruse through the profiles of local users and see comparison analysis of music taste similarities and differences.
+Profiles are bookmarkable, allowing the user to categorize bookmarks based on similarity analysis.

 ![other profile](https://media.giphy.com/media/6AfJ7iM51loKymS8yW/giphy.gif)
 ![bookmark](https://media.giphy.com/media/lMAKBzXpR9dMK2hdyM/giphy.gif)

+Users can create playists based on user's they have bookmarked, opening opportunity to discover new music they may be interested in.

 ![create a playlist](https://media.giphy.com/media/J0YRRz5OglN1xT1aP5/giphy.gif)
 ![see playlist](https://media.giphy.com/media/yyUdjy0ElHVAuwszlE/giphy.gif)